sylvaticus/MITx_6.86x/Unit 04 - Unsupervised Learning/Unit 04 - Unsupervised Learning.md

 So in this case, we are provided with just a set of feature vectors, and we are trying to learn some meaningful structure which would represent this set.
 In this lesson in particolar we will cover _clustering_ algorithms.

+We will first start from the definition of a cluster.

 While in a _classification_ problem we already have the possible categories and the label associated to it in the training data, in clustering we need to find a structure in the data and associate it with features of the data itself, in order to predict the category from the data itself without the need for a explicit label.

 For example take this chart: